Amazon Redshift vs Microsoft Parallel Data Warehouse comparison

 Find out what your peers are saying about Amazon Redshift vs. Microsoft Parallel Data Warehouse and other solutions.
 Updated: March 2024.

-Amazon Redshift is ranked 4th in Cloud Data Warehouse with 24 reviews while Microsoft Parallel Data Warehouse is ranked 8th in Data Warehouse with 12 reviews.
+Amazon Redshift is ranked 4th in Cloud Data Warehouse with 58 reviews while Microsoft Parallel Data Warehouse is ranked 8th in Data Warehouse with 32 reviews.
 Amazon Redshift is rated 7.8, while Microsoft Parallel Data Warehouse is rated 7.6.
-The top reviewer of Amazon Redshift writes "A cost-effective warehouse solution that needs to improve the access limitations".
-On the other hand, the top reviewer of Microsoft Parallel Data Warehouse writes "User-friendly UI and good support".
-Amazon Redshift is most compared with AWS Lake Formation, Snowflake, Microsoft Azure Synapse Analytics, Vertica and Teradata, whereas Microsoft Parallel Data Warehouse is most compared with Microsoft Azure Synapse Analytics, Oracle Exadata, SAP BW4HANA, Snowflake and VMware Tanzu Greenplum.
+The top reviewer of Amazon Redshift writes "Provides one place where we can store data, and allows us to easily connect to other services with AWS".
+On the other hand, the top reviewer of Microsoft Parallel Data Warehouse writes "An easy to setup tool that allows its users to write stored procedure, making it a scalable product".
+Amazon Redshift is most compared with AWS Lake Formation, Snowflake, Teradata, Vertica and Microsoft Azure Synapse Analytics, whereas Microsoft Parallel Data Warehouse is most compared with Microsoft Azure Synapse Analytics, Oracle Exadata, SAP BW4HANA, VMware Tanzu Greenplum and Snowflake.
 See our Amazon Redshift vs. Microsoft Parallel Data Warehouse report.

 See our list of best Data Warehouse vendors and best Cloud Data Warehouse vendors.